 To qualify for the award of Postgraduate Certificate in Clinical Teaching (PGCertCT) a candidate shall pass an approved course of study from the Schedule to the Regulations for this postgraduate certificate to the value of 60 points (0.5 EFTS).
-At the discretion of the Director, Health Sciences Centre, an approved course of study may include up to a total of 0.25 EFTS in 400-level courses or higher from another New Zealand or overseas institution.
+At the discretion of the Head of the School of Health Sciences, an approved course of study may include up to a total of .25 EFTS in 400-level courses or higher from another New Zealand or overseas institution.